 James Mann Art Farm.
-Gallery of various subjects… buildings, structures & landscape painting.
+Gallery of various subjects.
+Places I’ve been and things I’ve seen… with a few reconstructions.
+And the next day… it’s all history.
+Buildings, structures & landscape painting.
 Click an image below for full view of the original art.

 Watercolor… The North Platte River was dammed in Western Nebraska, creating Lake Minatare, as a Federal irrigation reservoir in 1915, as a follow-up to the Wyoming, Pathfinder Dam – Sweetwater Project of 1908.
 Lake Minatare covers 2,158 acres and fills most of a 2,970-acre federal waterfowl refuge.
 This tower is called a “lighthouse” in Nebraska….
 Read more »

-Watercolor… These 9 towering remnants are all that remain of the factory and vertical kilns that were in use, by the Coplay Cement Company, from 1893 to 1904, before they quickly became obsolete in a rapidly expanding and innovative construction industry.
-This cement plant was built by David O. Saylor, who refined the manufacturing process… Read more »
+Watercolor… 9 towering remnants are all that remain of the factory and vertical kilns that were in use, by the Coplay Cement Company, from 1893 to 1904, before they quickly became obsolete in a rapidly expanding and innovative construction industry.
+This cement plant was built by David O. Saylor in 1871, refining the manufacturing process…… Read more »

-Watercolor… color sketch (plein air) on site, July 9th, 2008.A quiet afternoon… sitting in the shade next to a bubbling creek… painting… reminiscing… sipping a few beers with an old friend…
+Watercolor… color sketch (plein air) on site, July 9th, 2008.A quiet afternoon… sitting on a flat bank, in the shade, next to a burbling creek… painting… reminiscing… sipping a few beers with an old friend…

 Watercolor… indoors, looking out… plein air from the kitchen window, 1984.
 I lived here for about 13 years.
 The Krupp Foundry, in the background, across a couple of once open fields and the railroad tracks, was demolished and declared a hazardous “Superfund” site in the early 1990’s.
 It is now a community park.